 - Refill the Pond – Pull the clean-out pump out and refill the pond.

 - De-Chlorinate the Water – Most city water contains chlorine and chloramine and requires treatment with a de-chlorinator before introducing fish.

 - Reintroduce the Fish – To properly acclimate your fish, you’ll want to put them in the pond as soon as the water is high enough for them to swim.
 Then slowly continue to add water to original levels.
 In extreme cold weather you may want to put fish with old pond water in a container to float in the pond allowing the water temperature to even out slowly.

-For your quote to schedule your pond clean-out service and for comprehensive solutions to your specific lawn, garden, and landscaping need, contact Earth Works of Jacksonville online and at 904-996-0712.
-Earth Works operates a retail Garden Center/Plant Nursery in Jacksonville and provides landscaping, hardscaping, water features, lawn care service, lawn spraying, and drainage solutions.
+For your quote to schedule your pond clean-out service and for comprehensive solutions to your specific lawn, garden, and landscaping need, contact us in the Jacksonville area for landscaping, hardscaping, water features, lawn care service, lawn spraying, and drainage solutions.